humdrum-tools/humdrum-documentation/guide/ch11/index.md

 In many research tasks (such as identifying melodic variations), important interval relationships may stretch across several intervening notes.
-In Example 11.1, for example, the two half-notes in the upper voice might be viewed as forming an ascending major second interval (i.e. C&rarr;D).
+In Example&nbsp;11.1, for example, the two half-notes in the upper voice might be viewed as forming an ascending major second interval (i.e. C&rarr;D).
 We might call such intervals *distance intervals.*